j19sch/context-of-agile/content/docs/before-agile.md

 # Before Agile

-## Waterfall

 Managing the Development of Large Software Systems by Dr. Winston W Royce, August 1970
+*Paper that is often cited as the origin of the waterfall model.*

 The Leprechauns of Software Engineering by Laurent Bossavit, 2015
-Chapter 7: Who’s afraid of the Big Bad Waterfall?
+*Chapter 7: Who’s afraid of the Big Bad Waterfall? argues that Royce inventing waterfall is a myth.*

 Agile Converstations by Douglas Squirrel and Jeffrey Fredrick, 2020
-Chapter 1: Escaping the Software Factory
+*Chapter 1: Escaping the Software Factory has a few pages on software development in the nineties.*